jle-quel/PeerToPeer/README.md

 ## Description

 This project is a simple implementation of peer discovery on a p2p network.
-Only working on LAN in ETHERNET/WIFI
+Only working on LAN in ETHERNET or WIFI

 The idea behind it is to :
 - Learn about network, and how peers can interact with each others in a fully decentralized architecture